metaplex-foundation/digital-asset-rpc-infrastructure/README.md

 ```

 When making changes you will need to ``docker compose up --force-recreate`` again to get the latest changes.
-Also when mucking about with the docker fi=le if your gut tells you that something is wrong, and you are getting build errors run `docker compose build --no-cache`
+Also when mucking about with the docker file if your gut tells you that something is wrong, and you are getting build errors run `docker compose build --no-cache`